kanjialive/kanji-data-media/README.md

 Examples Audio
 ----
 Audio files of the pronuciations of 6-12 common compound words for each of the 1235 supported kanji, in the listed order of their Onyomi and Kunyomi pronunciations in _Kanji alive_.
 The words are spoken by male and female, native Japanese speakers.
-32Khz, mono, AAC encoded audio.
+The files are available in Opus, AAC, Ogg and MP3 formats (32Khz, mono).
 10187 audio files.

 Kanji Animations
 ----
 Kanji stroke order animations hand-written by native Japanese writers on a Wacom Cinqtiq tablet.
 The videos were captured as 15fps QuickTime movies and converted into 248x248, H.264 encoded MP4 files.
 1235 kanji animations.
+The animations can also be downloaded as a .zip archive in the [WEBM](http://media.kanjialive.com/kanji_animations/kanji_webm.zip) format.
+Timing information for each stroke in the kanji animations is also available.

 Kanji Strokes
 ----